 An ardent supporter of the spirit of FDR’s New Deal, Congressman Zioncheck was nevertheless a critic of the lukewarm nature of certain New Deal policies, which made him a target of certain money-friendly senior Congressmembers who, soon after his 1934 re-election, formed a coalition aimed at isolating and disempowering him.
 He then gradually reacted to his loss of power in The Other Washington by engaging in reckless public escapades that unfortunately earned him far more national notoriety than his radical legislative affinities.

-The first among these escapades occurred in the wee hours of New Year’s Day, 1936, when he strolled into the lobby of a posh Washington, D.C., apartment building, drunk and looking for some friends.
-Not finding them, he woke up everyone in the building by throwing open the operator’s switchboard and wishing all the tenants a Happy New Year.
-He then spent a few hours in jail and was fined for drunk and disorderly conduct and for disturbing the peace.
+The first among those escapades occurred in the wee small hours of New Year’s Day, 1936, when he strolled into the lobby of a posh Washington, D.C., apartment building, drunk and looking for some friends.
+Not finding them, he woke up everyone in the building by throwing open the switchboard and wishing all the tenants a Happy New Year.
+He then spent several hours in jail and was fined for drunk and disorderly conduct and for disturbing the peace.